gabrieldansereau/ms_downscaling_metawebs/README.md

 latitudinal gradient and higher values in the south.
 However, within-ecoregion variability was distributed differently, as some ecoregions along the coasts displayed higher interquantile ranges while ecoregions around the southern border displayed narrower ones ([@Fig:ecoregion_measures]C-D).
 All results shown are based on the first sampling strategy (option 1) mentioned in the *Building site-level instances of the metaweb* section, where species occurrence probabilities were taken as the mean value of the distribution (results for other sampling strategies are discussed in Supplementary Material).

 ![(A-B) Example of a community measure (A, expected species richness) and a network one (B, expected number of links).
 Both measures are assembled from the predicted probabilistic communities and networks, respectively.
-Values are first measured separately for all sites, then the median value is taken to represent the ecoregion-level value.
+Values are first measured separately for all sites; then, the median value is taken to represent the ecoregion-level value.
 (C-B) Representation of the 89% interquantile range of values within the ecoregion for expected richness (C) and expected number of links (D).](figures/ecoregion_comparison_iqr.png){#fig:ecoregion_measures}